kannans89/graphql-learning/12.Validation/validation.md

 ```

- The above syntax enforces all the fields are not null while submitting data to server.How ever if we want to do additional constraints like string length or number with in range we could write custom logic with in the resolver function .
+The above syntax ensures that all the fields are not null.

+If we want to implement additional rules like checking for a string's length or checking if a number is within a given range, we can define custom validators.
+The custom validation logic will be a part of the resolver function.
+Let us understand this with the help of an example.

+## Illustration : Implementing Custom Validators

 Let us create a signup form with basic validation .
-The form will have email ,firsname and password.
+The form will have email ,firstame and password fields.

+**Include steps**

  step 1: Edit the **schema.graphql** add operation signUp in mutation type.